UI/UX DesignWebsite DevelopmentReno Platforms2025

 What the design needed to achieve

-Translate the monument's architectural beauty, Nawabi culture, and 160-year history into a visual language that feels authentic online.
+Translate the monument's architecture, Nawabi culture, and 170-year history into a visual language that feels authentic online.

-Replace the entirely offline booking process with a multi-step digital flow: date selection, package configuration, document upload, and Razorpay payment.
+Design a multi-step digital flow: date selection, package configuration, document upload, and Razorpay payment.
+Nobody should have to make a phone call to book.

-Create a complete admin dashboard for managing bookings, calendar blocking, payment tracking, receipt generation, gallery uploads, and site content.
+Design a full admin dashboard for managing bookings, calendar blocking, payment tracking, receipt generation, gallery uploads, and site content.

 05 / System Thinking